apache/calcite/site/develop/index.md

  * If you are fixing a bug, it is sufficient to describe the bug ("NullPointerException if user is unknown") and people will correctly surmise that the purpose of your change is to fix the bug.
- * If you are not a committer, add your name in parentheses at the end of the message.

 Then push your commit(s) to GitHub, and create a pull request from your branch to the calcite master branch.
 Update the JIRA case